First Time User? Enroll now.

-Anticoagulant medicines, also called blood thinners, are used to prevent and treat deep vein thrombosis (DVT).
+Anticoagulant medicines, also called blood thinners, are used to prevent and treat DVT.

-These medicines prevent new clots from forming and prevent existing clots from getting larger.
-They don't break up or dissolve existing blood clots.
+These medicines prevent new clots from forming.
+They also prevent existing clots from getting larger.
+They don't get rid of existing clots.

 Different types of anticoagulants are used.
-Talk with your doctor to decide which medicine is right for you.
+Talk with your doctor about which medicine is right for you.

-In the hospital, you might be given an anticoagulant as a shot or through an IV.
+If you are in the hospital, you might be given an anticoagulant as a pill, a shot, or in a vein through an IV.
 After you go home, you might give yourself shots for a few days.
 For long-term treatment, you'll likely take a pill.

 Current as of:

-Medical Review:E. Gregory Thompson, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Jeffrey S. Ginsberg, MD, FRCPC - Hematology
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Jeffrey S. Ginsberg MD - Hematology

 To learn more about Healthwise, visit Healthwise.org.